juntagrico/juntagrico/docs/settings.rst

 --------------------------
   Days on which the delivery list can be generated

-  Type: List of Integers representing days of the week
+  Type: List of Integers representing days of the week, where Monday is 0 and Sunday is 6.

   default value

   .. code-block:: python

-    [1,2,3,4,5,6,7]
+    [0,1,2,3,4,5,6]

 BILLING
 -------